 Handing in your letter: aspiring residents are also required to hand in an application/motivation letter.
 It can be written in English or Dutch.
 You can hand over your letter at the start of the tour, drop it in the mailbox at the door of the office, or hand it in at the office during opening hours (Mondays between 14:00 and 18:00 and Thursdays between 14:00 and 18:00).
 Don’t forget to put your phone number in the letter.

-Extending your enrolment: four weeks after your registration you have to extend.
+Extending your enrollment: four weeks after your registration you have to extend.
 There are various ways to do that: call the office, leave a message in the notebook at the office, put a note in the office mailbox or drop by on Thursday afternoons during intro opening hours.
 After these four weeks, your letter will be put in the ‘active folder.’
 Units that are searching for a new neighbour usually pick about three people out of the folder to invite to a getting-to-know-you meeting (‘kennismaking’).

 By calling the office, leaving a note, putting a message in the notebook at the office or dropping by during opening hours.